fj1120/cybersecurity-threat-analysis-portfolio/README.md

 It demonstrates analytical thinking, structured documentation, and security maturity awareness, rather than purely academic exercises.

-📌 Notes
+## 📌 Notes

 All examples are based on simulated or anonymised scenarios.

 No real organisational data is included.

-The focus is on methodology, reasoning, and analyst's mindset.
+The focus is on methodology, reasoning, and the analyst's mindset.

-📬 Contact
+## 📬 Contact

 If you have any questions regarding this portfolio or would like to discuss the work further, feel free to reach out via GitHub.